 - 5. Press the Back button at any time to edit digits you have already entered. - 6.
-Press and hold the OK button to display options to Move cursor back and forward through the digits. - 7.
-When the final digit is confirmed select DONE.
+Press and hold the OK button to display options to change the position of the cursor. - 7.
+When the final digit is confirmed press OK.